 The vast majority of accruals are for expenses.
 You record an accrued expense when you have incurred the expense but have not yet recorded a supplier invoice (probably because you have not yet received the invoice).

-Accrued expenses tend to be extremely short-term, so you would record them within the current liabilities section of the balance sheet.
+Accrued expenses tend to be extremely short-term, so they are recorded within the current liabilities section of the balance sheet.
 Here are examples of accrued expenses and the accounts in which you would record them:

 - Interest accrual is recorded with a credit to the interest payable account